Kaukauna Locks Historic District: Decline

 The waterway across Wisconsin never carried much commerce.
 The upper Fox was slow and meandering; even the dredges got stuck there.
 The Wisconsin River below Portage was tricky to navigate because of shifting sandbars.
 Already in the 1850s wagon roads were improving, and new railroads were being built across the state.
 And they could run year-round, regardless of water levels.
 Traffic on the rivers dwindled until the Corps of Engineers recommended in 1982 that the Fox River lock system be dismantled.
 After years of discussion, in 2004 the Corps transferred the locks to the state.
-Restoration began, and the Kaukauna locks are planned to reopen in 2017.
+Restoration began in 2017, and now the Kaukauna locks have reopened for seasonal recreational navigation.